St John’s Sixth Form

 In addition to St John’s Outstanding OFSTED ranking, almost one in four students achieved at least AAB grades in academic subjects, and we have exceptional results in our vocational qualifications.
 We have an excellent record of success in applications to a wide range of universities including the most prestigious in the country.

 In addition to a full range of over 25 A-levels including all the facilitating subjects, we offer a fantastic selection of vocational diplomas including Sport, Forensic Investigation, Creative Digital Media Production, Food Science, Music, Health & Social Care and Performing Arts, all delivered in state of the art facilities.
-As a member of the Sixth Form College you will be expected to accept a much greater degree of personal responsibility for your work and progress than before.
-A real commitment to the College, to your chosen courses and to Sixth Form activities is essential.
-You will want to succeed and be prepared to work hard to ensure that success.
-In return you will have the support of teaching staff and tutors.
+As a member of the sixth form you will be expected to accept a much greater degree of personal responsibility for your work and progress than before.
+A real commitment to St John’s, to your chosen courses and to Sixth Form activities is essential.
+Our expectation is that you will want to succeed and will be prepared to work hard to ensure that success.
+In return you will have the support of our teaching staff and tutors.

-For details of how to apply to St John’s Sixth Form, including the courses we offer and our GCSE grade requirements, click on the Courses 2019-20 and Admissions links on the right.
+For details of how to apply to St John’s Sixth Form, including the courses we offer and our GCSE grade requirements, check our Courses and Admissions pages.

-Contact Mrs K McArdle, Director of Sixth Form or Mrs M Brown, Sixth Form Admissions Officer for application information, or click “Admissions” in the right sidebar to visit our Sixth form Admissions page.
+Contact Mrs R Haig-Williams, Director of Sixth Form or Mrs M Brown, Sixth Form Admissions Officer if you have any questions.

 |14 November 2019||Sixth Form Open Evening|

 |February-March 2020||Interviews for prospective students|

 |20 August 2020||GCSE results and Sixth Form Registration|

 - Director of Sixth Form: Mrs R Haig-Williams